Locally Grown is a blog about the Northfield Minnesota area.

 - Ross Currier, citizen, Northfield Downtown Development Corporation (NDDC) Executive Director and blogger

-We’re three citizens doing this with our citizen hats on.
-Our views don’t necessarily represent the views of the organizations where we wear our other hats.
-We’re not a company nor a non-profit, though we may someday become a media empire.
-We’re three separate individuals.
+We were three citizens blogging with our citizen hats on.
+Our views didn’t necessarily represent the views of the organizations where we wore our other hats.
+We were never a company nor a non-profit.
+We were three separate individuals.

 Many newspapers publish editorials where the senior editorial staff collectively author opinion pieces.
-We don’t do that.
-The opinions we express are specific to each of us, not a collective “Locally Grown” voice.
-Expect to see us disagreeing with one another.
+We never did that.
+The opinions we expressed were specific to each of us, not a collective “Locally Grown” voice.
+We sometimes disagreed with one another.

-We refrain from sarcasm and satire where there’s a conversation going on in the comment thread of a blog post.
+We refrained from sarcasm and satire where there was a conversation going on in the comment thread of a blog post.
 It’s insulting to be sarcastic when conversing with someone.
-But we may occasionally use sarcasm and satire in our blog entries, as a blog can be a pure publishing medium.
-If a conversation (comment thread) is triggered by one of those posts however, we’ll be sure to switch off the sarcasm and will expect our site visitors to do the same.
+But we occasionally used sarcasm and satire in our blog entries, as a blog can be a pure publishing medium.
+If a conversation (comment thread) was triggered by one of those posts however, we were sure to switch off the sarcasm and expected our site visitors to do the same.
 See our Guidelines page for about our policy and our expectations.

-We may post faux news items from time to time.
+We posted faux news items from time to time.
 You might be able to tell we’re spoofing.
 You might not.
 If you’re fooled, we hope you don’t take it personally.
-We may use profanity on occasion because some of us talk that way and think it can be done in an effective and entertaining way.
-We’ll be judicious, though, like Jon Stewart.
-If you don’t like it,
+We used profanity on occasion because some of us talked that way and we thought it could be done in an effective and entertaining way.

 We’re indebted to former KRLX news director Morgan Weiland and former KRLX station manager Cameron Nordholm (click image to enlarge) for their help in launching Locally Grown radio show/podcast in early 2006 (we ended the show in mid-2010 after 189 episodes).
 Both graduated from Carleton in the spring of 2006 and then promptly abandoned Northfield for other climates and lives of quiet desperation.